 Our weather policy is that raku events will NOT be cancelled for cold but may be rescheduled in case of inclement weather.

 IMPORTANT SAFETY NOTE: A raku firing is an (exciting) participatory process that requires you to follow specific rules and directions in order to stay safe.
 You will be given thorough training, supplied with heavy mitts and tongs, and will be directed by Ray throughout the firing process.
 Failure to follow directions can be dangerous to yourself, your fellow students and your teacher.

-You should know that, as with any raku firing, you will potentially be exposed to extremely hot ware and kilns, fire and smoke from reduction chambers, as well as sharp edges from glazed pots.
+In addition, as with any raku firing, you will potentially be exposed to extremely hot ware and kilns, fire and smoke from reduction chambers, as well as sharp edges from glazed pots.
 Any raku event could potentially result in serious injury including burns, smoke inhalation and cuts.

 "Working with clay brings me peace.
 This peace comes from working with my hands to quietly and gently guide the clay into simple but elegant forms that are pleasant to view and hold.
 While I have control over the forms, I have to let go and trust the firing process where flame, fumes, and smoke work to help each piece “decorate itself” with random but interconnected flowing black lines, dots of smoke and/or wisps of color.
 Each vessel is complete when it brings peace to a new home."